robotastic/trunk-recorder/README.md

 ___

 ## Configuring Trunk Recorder
-Configuring Trunk Recorder and getting things setup can be rather complex.
-I am looking to make things simpler in the future.

-### config.json

-This file is used to configure how Trunk Recorder is setup.
+Trunk Recorder is configured using a JSON formatted file.
 It defines the SDRs that are available and the trunk system that will be recorded.
 Trunk Recorder will look for a *config.json* file in the same directory as it is being run in.
 You can point it to a different config file by using the *--config* argument on the command line, for example: `./trunk-recorder --config=examples/config-wmata-rtl.json`.
 The following is an example for my local system in DC, using an Ettus B200:

 ```json
 {